Fear of Women

 We completely understand this here at TranceForm Psychology and will treat you and your Fear of Women seriously and with ‘unconditional positive regard’.

-It has long been understood within the world of psychology that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Gynophobia sufferer “believes” that the object or situation they fear represents a real danger to them, then they will experience real fear with all of the associated symptoms.
+It has long been understood that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Gynophobia sufferer “believes” that the object or situation they fear represents a real danger to them, then they will experience real fear with all of the associated symptoms.

 This ‘reaction’ itself is not ‘faulty’ – the problem isn’t the Anxiety that is experienced, but the ‘idea’ or ‘thoughts’ that go into creating this reaction!